superfaceai/station/CONTRIBUTING.md

 For help with authoring new capability see [Superface documentation](https://superface.ai/docs/guides/create-new-capability).

 In Station we want to keep capabilities which are consistent and in great quality.
-To achieve it, set of [convetions](CONVENTIONS) were created.
+To achieve it, set of [conventions](CONVENTIONS.md) were created.

 ### Contribute by reporting bugs